Killing of Willie McCoy: Shooting

-Around 10:30 pm February 9, 2019, McCoy was found unconscious at the drive-thru of a Vallejo, California Taco Bell, in his car, with a .40 caliber semiautomatic handgun, while the engine was running and the car in drive.
+Around 10:30 pm February 9, 2019, McCoy was found unconscious at the drive-through of a Vallejo, California Taco Bell, in his car, with a .40 caliber semiautomatic handgun, while the engine was running and the car in drive.
 A Taco Bell employee called 911, informing the dispatcher that McCoy (who was not identified by name at this point) was unresponsive to people knocking on the car's window or honking their car horns.
 Six police officers arrived, and activated their bodycams.

 The bodycam video and audio, which the police published March 30, 2019, showed that, for several minutes, officers with guns raised conversed next to McCoy's car while he was unconscious.
 The footage captured an officer saying that McCoy had on his lap a gun with its magazine "half out" such that McCoy would have at most one shot available; although the gun is not visible in the footage.
-The footage shows that the officers then decided to open the door to retrieve the alleged gun and remove McCoy from the car, but found the door locked and so instead attempted to block McCoy's car in the drive-thru.
+The footage shows that the officers then decided to open the door to retrieve the alleged gun and remove McCoy from the car, but found the door locked and so instead attempted to block McCoy's car in the drive-through.
 After some minutes, McCoy scratched his shoulder, though there is no indication he was alert or aware of his surroundings at this time.

 McCoy then moved in a manner that was interpreted by the Vallejo Police Department as "hand reaches to gun on lap".
 The Guardian stated that the videos at that point are "blurry" and "show McCoy’s body moving slightly, but do not capture his hand moving to the firearm, which is not visible in the footage."
 NBC News said, "McCoy then jerks up and appears to reach down.
 His face is obscured by the officer's arm, pointing his gun."
 KTVU said McCoy "seems to bend from the waist and move his left arm."
 The New York Times said, "The footage showed that Mr. McCoy appeared to be asleep for at least several minutes, and that he was shot about 10 seconds after he began to move.
 It was unclear whether he was reaching for a gun."

 According to the bodycam footage and witness footage, officers then yelled at McCoy, through the closed car window, to put his hands up, and fired at him less than three seconds later.
 The six officers fired 55 rounds at McCoy over approximately four seconds, before again telling McCoy to put up his hands.

 McCoy was pronounced dead at the scene.